 Welcome to Nevada’s first Addiction Medicine Fellowship, based at Southern Hills Hospital as part of the HCA Healthcare Sunrise Health GME Consortium.

 About our program

 Applications will be accepted only through ERAS.
-The Addiction Medicine Fellowships are not participating in Match 2021.
+The Addiction Medicine Fellowships are not participating in the NRMP Match.
 The required ERAS documents are as follows:

 - ERAS Application

 - Professional Curriculum Vitae, including scholarly work during a residency

 - Three letters of recommendation, including one from primary residency/specialty.
 Current residents should include a letter from their program director.

 - USMLE or COMLEX score transcript(s) for Steps/Levels 1, 2CK/CE, and 2CS/PE

 - Medical school transcript